IlianPihlajamaa/OrnsteinZernike.jl/docs/src/HardSphereMixture.md

 For mixtures, the fields `sol.gr`, `sol.cr`, `sol.ck`, and `sol.Sk` are now three dimensional arrays with shape `(Nr, Ns, Ns)`.
 For example, $g_{12}(r_6)$ is stored in `sol.gr[6,1,2]`.

-We just solved the system using the default iterative solver introduced by Ng [`NgIteration`](@ref).
+We just solved the system using the default iterative solver [`NgIteration`](@ref) introduced by Ng.
 However, in this specific case, an exact solution is implemented.
 To use this, we specify the method `Exact()`.

 ```@example hs
 method = Exact()